How Much Term Life Insurance Can You Buy?

 - Help a charitable cause

-This means the life insurance company wants you to justify the amount of coverage you’re asking for.
+This means the life insurance company wants you to justify the amount of coverage you want.
 What is your annual income?
 How much is your net worth?
-Remember, life insurance is meant to protect wealth, not to create it.
+Remember, life insurance is meant to protect wealth.

 |Policy Amount||$100K - $249K||$250K - $499K||$500K - $1M||$1M+|